-Turning Pointe Career College is an educational opportunity for individuals impacted by Autism Spectrum Disorder, social and communication challenges, and other learning differences.
-The program is open to post-secondary students.
-Students are seeking to improve their skills in the areas of independent living, social communication and employability skills.
-Turning Pointe partners with local employment partners to provide students access to hands on training opportunities in real and mock work settings.
+Autism Career Connection is an educational opportunity for individuals impacted by Autism Spectrum Disorder, social and communication challenges, and other learning differences.
+The program is open to post-secondary job seekers between the ages of 18 and 24.
+Students are seeking to improve their skills in the areas of independent living, social communication and employability skills, and ultimately gain successful employment.
+Turning Pointe partners with Parents Alliance Employment Project to provide students with community-based internships to practice skills taught in the classroom in a real-world environment.

-Turning Pointe Career College operates from 9:00 am-12:30 pm Monday through Thursday from September to April.
+Autism Career Connection operates from 9:00 am-1:00 pm Monday through Thursday from September to the end of January.